gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

        pragma Debug (Put_Line ("got to the first stage!"));

-If debug pragmas are enabled, the argument, which must be of the form of a procedure call, is executed (in this case, ``Put_Line`` will be called).
-Only one call can be present, but of course a special debugging procedure containing any code you like can be included in the program and then called in a pragma ``Debug`` argument as needed.
+If debug pragmas are enabled, the argument, which must be of the form of a procedure call, is executed (in this case, ``Put_Line`` is called).
+You can specify only one call, but you can of course include a special debugging procedure containing any code you like in the program and call it in a pragma ``Debug`` argument as needed.

 One advantage of pragma ``Debug`` over the ``if Debugging then`` construct is that pragma ``Debug`` can appear in declarative contexts,